jerolimov/print-env/README.md

-# Small scripts to show the current development environment
+# Tiny scripts to print the current development environment.
+## Just for my personal convenience.

+Feedback and contributions are welcome. :-)